DRMF/LaTeXML-Plugin-Expander/basicTests/split/Readme.md

     </xsl:if>
 ```

-If a comment was found, it would select the data in the comment and place in a <p> tag.
+If a comment was found, it would select the data in the comment and place in a paragraph tag.

 Bugs:
   latexml creates comments for every 25 lines in .tex files so if this happens to be after a math tag, this is also included.